 In order to grow the business, you need to grow the team.
 But for many of the desired candidates the demand is higher than the supply of talent.

-Therefore you need to adopt creative methods to source candidates and have them choose for you instead of the dozens of other companies that they could work for.
+Therefore you need to adopt creative methods and recruitment strategies to source candidates and have them choose for you instead of the dozens of other companies that they could work for.